BibliothecaDAO/codename-bobby-realms/scripts/website-copy.md

 Ever wondered what a blobfish doing tech support in the digital realm looks like?
 Well, now you don't have to.
 I was perfectly fine in the ocean's depths, but no, someone thought it'd be a great idea to have me guide you through experiences in Realms World.
 Brilliant.

-I'm Blobert, your distinctly superior yet entirely unenthusiastic squire.
+I'm Blobert, your distinctly snarky and entirely unenthusiastic squire.
 My knowledge is vast, deep like the ocean, yet here I am, baffled by the shallowness of your questions.

 Here to serve?
 Sure, when I feel like it.